 Jewelry crafts for teens to make and sell:

 Wearables, especially jewelry are a great place to start!
-These options are great for beginners, but you can learn more about how to make jewelry here.

 1. Simple, fun button earrings by Crafts on Sea are quick and inexpensive to make.